rubyforgood/human-essentials/README.md

 ## Development

 ### Ruby Version
-This app uses Ruby version 2.6.2, indicated in `/.ruby-version` and `Gemfile`, which will be auto-selected if you use a Ruby versioning manager like `rvm` or `rbenv`.
+This app uses Ruby version 2.6.2, indicated in `/.ruby-version` and `Gemfile`, which will be auto-selected if you use a Ruby versioning manager like `rvm`, `rbenv`, or `asdf`.

 ### Yarn Installation
 If you don't have Yarn installed, you can install with Homebrew on macOS `brew install yarn` or visit [https://yarnpkg.com/en/docs/install](https://yarnpkg.com/en/docs/install).
 Be sure to run `yarn install` after installing Yarn.
 NOTE: It's possible that Node version 12 may cause you problems, see issue #751.
 Node 10 or 11 seem to be fine.

-### Database Configuration
-This app uses PostgreSQL for all environments.
-You'll also need to create the `dev` and `test` databases, the app is expecting them to be named `diaper_dev` and `diaper_test`, respectively.
-This should all be handled with `rails db:setup`.

 ### Create your .env with database credentials
 Be sure to create a `.env` file in the root of the app that includes the following lines (change to whatever is appropriate for your system):